Waterfowl hunt opener conditions

 Water/marsh conditions: Generally, marsh and impoundment conditions are great.

 • Main impoundments: There is excellent aquatic vegetation growth in the south impoundment.
-The east and west impoundments were dry this summer so that the center dike could be reconstructed.
+The east and west impoundments were also flooded and have excellent aquatic vegetation growth.
+In addition to the aquatic vegetation, a lot of alkali bulrush has germinated and is growing within the impoundments.

 • Exterior flats: There are great conditions on flats to the east.
 Areas north and west of the impoundments are beginning to flood.

-• Rainbow unit: As of mid-September the Rainbow Pond is filling with water and should have water throughout the hunt.
+• Rainbow Unit: The Rainbow Pond is filling with water and should have water throughout the hunt.
 The area north of the Rail Trail also looks good on the east end.
 It was burned and then grazed by cattle and has good water.

 Access: